Life in Beijing: the Street Barber of Shilipu

 I always wondered where he was on the days he wasn’t there.
 Maybe he had a few different spots and rotated around them, maybe he had an entirely different job and did that as a side income, maybe he just did a couple days a week for a topup.
 Who knows… but I admired his hustle, and I admire all of their hustle, all those millions in Beijing doing what they have to do.
 It’s a tough place to exist for many, yet it still beats a life of toil in the rice fields, and the opportunities it presents for a better future are a powerful call – despite the Dickensian life of a migrant worker.

 Have you been to Beijing?
 Did you see anything like this?
-Share your story below!
+Leave a comment below.

 Also, make sure to sign up for a VPN service before heading to China so you can use the internet as normal (what’s a VPN and why do I need one?).
 I always use Express VPN (click banner for details):